 When Working With An Agent It’s Important To Remember:

 1 – Realtors work on 100% commission

 With no salary, benefits, fall-backs, or unemployment insurance, realtors need to make sales, and they need repeat and referral business.
-They are very motivated to exceed your expectations so that you use them in the future and also refer your friends and family to them.
+They are very motivated to exceed your expectations, so you use them in the future and also refer your friends and family to them.
 But, it’s very unethical to use an agent with the intention of cutting them out the deal.
 However, sometimes after a few months of searching, you cannot find a home and decide to stay put, that’s fine.
-Your realtor will be happy with the prospect that when you’re ready more they still have a chance to work with you once again.
+Just call them back up once you decide to move again.

 2- Choose one agent and set your expectations